primer/react/docs/content/Dialog.md

 A few considerations must be made to ensure your use of the `Dialog` component is accessible:

-- Be sure to pass a ref to return the focus back to once the `Dialog` closes via the `returnFocusRef` prop.
-In most cases this should be the element that opened the Dialog.

 - Always be sure to provide either `aria-labelledby` or `aria-label` to your `Dialog` component.
 In most cases you should use `aria-labelledby` and pass it the `id` of your `Dialog.Header`.
 If there is no text in your header, or you chose not to use a header, you can use `aria-label` to describe the purpose of the `Dialog`.

+- Be sure to pass a ref to return the focus back to once the `Dialog` closes via the `returnFocusRef` prop.
+In most cases this should be the element that opened the Dialog.
+If you choose to manage focus within your application, you can omit the `returnFocusProp` to bypass Primer React Components from manging focus when the `Dialog` closes.

 ### Examples